Virginia Giuffre v. Prince Andrew: Settlement

-On February 15, 2022, it was announced in a joint statement that both parties had reached an out-of-court settlement, which includes the Duke making a substantial donation to Giuffre's charity.
-Giuffre's lawyer, David Boies said the settlement, "does not in any way insulate him from any criminal liability that would otherwise exist," and that Giuffre did not sign a non-disclosure agreement.
+On February 15, 2022, it was announced in a joint statement that both parties had reached an out-of-court settlement, which included Andrew making a substantial donation to Giuffre's charity.
+Giuffre's lawyer, David Boies said the settlement, "does not in any way insulate him from any criminal liability that would otherwise exist", and that Giuffre did not sign a non-disclosure agreement (NDA).
 A number of reports suggested that there must be an NDA, though it could only be in place until after the Queen's Platinum Jubilee.
-It later reported that both parties had signed an agreement to remain silent about the case and financial deal during the Queen's Platinum Jubilee, but the gagging clause reportedly expires in February 2023, meaning that Giuffre could potentially start talking about the alleged abuse.
+It later reported that both parties had signed an agreement to remain silent about the case and financial deal during the Queen's Platinum Jubilee, but the gagging clause reportedly expired in February 2023, meaning that Giuffre could have started talking about the alleged abuse.
 The specific terms of the agreement are not known.

-Even though the amount of money set to be given by the Duke to Giuffre has not been officially disclosed, The Daily Telegraph estimated that it could be as high as £12 million ($16.3 million), with the Queen partly funding it by giving £2 million to Giuffre's sex trafficking charity.
+Even though the amount of money set to be given by Andrew to Giuffre has not been officially disclosed, The Daily Telegraph estimated that it could be as high as £12 million ($16.3 million), with the Queen partly funding it by giving £2 million to Giuffre's sex trafficking charity.
 The Prince of Wales – now King Charles III – was reported to have agreed to lending the bulk of money to Andrew, which he was required to pay back after selling his Swiss chalet.
 Failure in paying back the loan would result in a deduction from his share of inheritance from the Queen.
 On March 8, 2022, the BBC reported that the settlement had been paid but the amount remained undisclosed and it was still not clear how Andrew paid it.
 It was noted in the stipulation of dismissal that each party would "bear her/his own costs and fees".
 In August 2022, The Sun reported the settlement figure to be around £3 million, much lower than the values initially reported.

 Graham Smith, of the anti-monarchy group Republic, said "taxpayers deserve to know where the money for the settlement is coming from."
 Labour MP Andy McDonald announced plans to raise in parliament the issue of how the settlement will be funded, asking for reassurance that public money would not be used to pay for the settlement.
 In an interview with the BBC, Boris Johnson refused to say if public money would be used to pay the settlement and parliamentary conventions make it difficult for parliament to discuss royalty.
 In response to a Freedom of Information request, the Treasury stated that "No public money has been used to pay legal or settlement fees".